-Melaleuca styphelioides, Prickly Paperbark, is a medium tree that may reach a height of 20 metres.
+Melaleuca styphelioides, is a medium tree that may reach a height of 20 metres with a canopy spread over 5 metres.
 The papery bark peels off in strips.

-Leaves are ovate, dark green, up to 15 millimetres long and crowned with a sharp point (hence the common name).
+Melaleuca spp. can present with simple and alternate or opposite leaves.
+In this species, leaves are alternate but sometimes spiralling around the stem; ovate, dark green, up to 15 mm long and attenuating to a sharp point at the apex (hence the common name).
 The prickly foliage provides nesting sites for small native birds.

 The Prickly Paperbark is used as a street tree in some Sydney and Melbourne suburbs.